Typical fares and journey times

-This table shows typical fares and journey times based on distance for three types of tariff.
+This table shows typical fares and journey times based on distance for the different tariffs.
 Fares and journey times may be higher if there are delays or heavy traffic.

 20:00 - 22:00